 Historical Anachronism & Chronological Displacement

 THIRD, Bart addresses my statements that the Gospels contain no historical anachronisms and describe events with historical verisimilitude.
 He rightly corrects me by noting that chronological displacement is an anachronism, technically speaking.
 Of course, the chronological displacement I have in mind is a compositional device ancient authors intentionally employed.
-Bart cites Quirinius in Matthew’s infancy narrative as an anachronism.
+Bart cites Quirinius in Luke’s infancy narrative as an anachronism.
 Admittedly, reconciling the governing of Quirinius during Herod’s reign has its challenges.
 Nevertheless, even if we were to say that Luke is mistaken, a text need not be without error in order to be historically reliable.
 After all, literature written by the finest modern scholars contains errors, even after using the wonderful tools they now have at their disposal that were barely wishful thinking only 40 years ago.

 Bart did not grasp the point I made pertaining to Bauckham’s work on names in the Gospels.
 Bauckham’s work demonstrates the Gospel authors were well acquainted with the peoples and locations on which they wrote.
 While accounts with low verisimilitude may be regarded as historically unreliable, Bauckham’s work demonstrates the verisimilitude in the Gospels is quite high where we are able to test them.
 This favors the ability of the Gospels to fulfill my first criterion.

 FOURTH, Bart accuses me of being unfamiliar with the scholarship on memory and that what scholars are saying “is just the opposite of what Mike is claiming.”
 There are three major problems with Bart’s view of memory.